pallets/click/docs/setuptools.rst

 be generated, the second part is the import path followed by a colon (``:``) with the Click command.

-That's it.

 Running a Script
 ------------------

-To test the script, you can make a new virtualenv and then install your
+To test the script, you make a new virtualenv and editable install your package:
-package:

 .. code-block:: console